dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-route-messages.md

 ---
 type: docs
 title: "How-To: Route messages to different event handlers"
-linkTitle: "How-To: Route events to different handlers"
+linkTitle: "How-To: Route events"
 weight: 2100
 description: "Learn how to route messages from a topic to different event handlers based on CloudEvent fields"
 ---

-## Introduction

-[Content-based routing](https://www.enterpriseintegrationpatterns.com/ContentBasedRouter.html) is a messaging pattern that utilizes a DSL instead of imperative application code.
-PubSub Routing is an implementation of this pattern that allows developers to use expressions to route [CloudEvents](https://cloudevents.io) based on their contents to different URIs/paths and event handlers in your application.
-If no route matches, then an optional default route is used.
-This becomes useful as your applications expands to support multiple event versions, or special cases.
-Routing can be implemented with code; however, keeping routing rules external from the application can improve portability.

 {{% alert title="Note" color="primary" %}}
-This is an experimental feature.
+This is an preview feature.
 To enable it, add the `PubSub.Routing` feature entry to your application configuration.

 ```yaml
 apiVersion: dapr.io/v1alpha1